 The ignition switch is a major component of your vehicle.
 It is most commonly found in many trucks and cars.
 The ignition coil is typically located just behind the ignition lock cylinder on the steering column.
 When you insert the ignition key into the ignition switch and turn it, your vehicle engine starts.
-The ignition switch plays a major role in supplying the power from the vehicle battery to other electrical parts.
 This article mainly explains the bad ignition switch causes, symptoms, and replacement cost.

 What is the Ignition Switch?